Lucky Luke (1984 TV series)

-Lucky Luke is an animated television series based on the comic book series of the same name created by a Belgian cartoonist Morris.
-The series lasted for 26 episodes, and co-produced by Hanna-Barbera, Gaumont, Extrafilm and FR3.
+Lucky Luke is a Western animated television series based on the comic book series of the same name created by the Belgian cartoonist and creator of the franchise Morris.
+The series lasted for 26 episodes, and was co-produced by Hanna-Barbera, Gaumont, Extrafilm and FR3.
 In France, the series was broadcast from 15 October 1984 on FR3.
 In the United States, the show aired in syndication on various CBS and ABC stations.

 Synopsis

-Lucky Luke is a solitary street-smart cowboy traveling through the Far West.
+Lucky Luke is a solitary street-smart cowboy traveling through the Old West.
 Accompanied by his faithful horse Jolly Jumper and almost every episode by Rantanplan the prison guard dog (who gets lost in the West by wanting to follow Lucky Luke or find his prison), he finds himself confronted with various bandits and thugs like the Dalton Brothers, Billy the Kid, Jesse James, and Phil Defer.